Ming–Việt War: Conquest of Đại Ngu

-On 11 May 1406, the Yongle Emperor appointed Zhu Neng, the Duke of Cheng, as the commander of the punitive expedition.
-He also selected the experienced generals Zhang Fu and Mu Sheng as his deputies.
-Before crossing the border, Zhu Neng died in November.
-As a result, the other two generals had to jointly lead the expedition.
+On 11 May 1406, the Yongle Emperor appointed the general Zhu Neng as commander of the punitive expedition, with Zhang Fu and Mu Sheng as his deputies.
+However, Zhu died suddenly in November, and Zhang and Mu jointly led the expedition.
 With a force of 215,000 men, they launched their attack from Yunnan and Guangxi.
 The attack was swift and successful, as the Ming troops were able to cross the border on 19 November 1406.

-By 20 and 26 January 1407, they had conquered the two capitals of Đại Ngu—Đông Đô (the Eastern Capital, present-day Hanoi) and Tây Đô (the Western Capital).
+By 20 and 26 January 1407, the Ming forces had conquered the two capitals of Đại Ngu—Đông Đô (the Eastern Capital, present-day Hanoi) and Tây Đô (the Western Capital).
 Hồ Quý Ly and his family retreated to the south, where he organized a new army.
-The war continued for another six months before Hồ Quý Ly and his son were ultimately defeated and captured.
+The war continued for another six months before Quý Ly and his son were ultimately defeated and captured.
 They were then taken to Nanjing on 16 June 1407.
-Zhang Fu gathered the remaining supporters of the Trầns and organized their petition for Đại Ngu to join the Ming dynasty.
+Zhang gathered the remaining supporters of the Trầns and organized their petition for Đại Ngu to join the Ming dynasty.
 The Yongle Emperor, pleased with the easy victory, officially incorporated Đại Ngu into the Ming dynasty as Jiaozhi Province on 5 July 1407, and began establishing an administration.
-Zhang Fu successfully crushed the remaining resistance and returned to China with most of the army in 1408.
+Zhang successfully crushed the remaining resistance and returned to China with most of the army in 1408.

-The rapid conquest of Đại Ngu in 1406–1407 was a unique event in the history of Sino-Vietnamese conflicts from the 10th to the 20th century.
+The rapid conquest of Đại Ngu in 1406–1407 was a unique event among Sino-Vietnamese conflicts from the 10th to the 20th century.
 Unlike previous conflicts where Vietnam successfully defended its independence, this time they were unable to do so.
 Despite careful preparations since 1401, several factors led to the collapse of the Viet defense.
-On the defenders' side, there was a strong aversion to the new dynasty, low morale, and poor leadership by Hồ Quý Ly.
-On the other hand, the attackers had capable generals, particularly Zhang Fu, and well-equipped Ming armies with superior firearms and artillery.
+Hồ Quý Ly demonstrated poor leadership, his troops had low morale, and many Viets opposed his dynasty.
+Meanwhile, the Ming had capable generals, particularly Zhang Fu, and well-equipped forces with superior firearms and artillery.
 (Note: In the Ming armies, typically one-tenth of the soldiers were armed with firearms.)
 These weapons were particularly effective against both Viet infantry and elephants, which had been a formidable force in the past.
 The Ming artillery also played a crucial role in defeating the Viet fleet in river battles.